dimajix/flowman/docs/setup/installation.md

 ```
 flowman-dist-<version>-oss-spark<spark-version>-hadoop<hadoop-version>-bin.tar.gz
 ```
 You simply have to use the package which fits to the Spark and Hadoop versions of your environment.
-For example the package of Flowman 0.30.0 and for Spark 3.3 and Hadoop 3.3 would be
+For example, the package of Flowman 0.30.0 and for Spark 3.3 and Hadoop 3.3 would be
 ```
 flowman-dist-0.30.0-oss-spark3.3-hadoop3.3-bin.tar.gz